ISUgenomics/bioinformatics-workbook/dataWrangling/NCBI_Data_Submission.md

 ![](assets/submitBiosample.png)

-# Short read archive submission
+# Sequence read archive submission

 If you click "My submissions" on the top of the screen, you'll be redirected to your submission screen.
 Because I am uploading sequencing data, I will click "Sequence Read Archive".